It’s all good and well knowing what the Comrades Marathon Down Run Route Profile is… what hills to expect, and when to expect them…

 And then once you’ve gotten past Alveston Mast, the very last steepest section to the back of Bothas Hill, I again suggest doing a run/walk method.

 So you don’t want to be forcefully propelling yourself downhill.
-But you can let gravity sack you along with a little bit …Hillcrest will be fantastic, you’ll just see so many people almost most of you will have people there, that will be something to look forward to.
+But you can let gravity sack you along with a little bit …Hillcrest will be fantastic, you’ll just see so many people almost most of you will have people there, and that will be something to look forward to.

 And from that point on to the top of Fields Hill.
 It’s really just steady going and not holding yourself back so much anymore.
 But just make sure that you maintain a consistent effort from the top of Fields Hill with 27 kilometers to go.

-The top of fields hill is when you start the final third of the Comrades Marathon.
+The top of Fields Hill is when you start the final third of the Comrades Marathon.

 Pacing The Final Third Of The Comrades Marathon